pytorch/glow/README.md

 It is possible to configure and build the compiler with any CMake generator, like GNU Makefiles, Ninja and Xcode build.

+### Building with the Sanitizers

+Google's santizier project provides a number of libraries which can be used with compiler inserted instrumentation to find a variety of bugs at runtime.
+These include memory issues due such as use-after-free or double-free.
+They can also detect other types of problems like memory leaks.
+Glow can be built with the sanitizers enabled using an additional parameter to cmake.

+The following sanitizers are currently configurable:

+  - Address
+  - Memory
+  - Undefined
+  - Thread
+  - Leaks

+You can pass one of the above as a value to the cmake parameter `GLOW_USE_SANITIZER`.  `Address` and `Undefined` are special in that they may be enabled simultaneously by passing `Address;Undefined` as the value.
+Additionally, the `Memory` sanitizer can also track the origin of the memory which can be enabled by using `MemoryWithOrigins` instead of `Memory`.

 ## Testing and Running

 The project has a few unittests in the tests/ directory.
 To run all of the unit